 Why do I believe you shouldn’t pick a big cruise to visit New Caledonia?
 Because you won’t really experience New Caledonia.

 I’m not against cruising in general.
 I actually love being on a boat.
 But a small boat.
 With sails.
-Travelling on a big boat with hundreds of people does not attract me at all.
+Travelling on a big ship with hundreds of people does not attract me.
 It’s just not for me: too many people, not enough independence… But I understand it can seduce more and more people.
-It’s a good way to relax, have everything included and nothing to worry about, and most of all to stay at the same place while still visiting different places.
-A great combo… when you go from a city to another city.
+It’s an excellent way to relax, have everything included and nothing to worry about, and most of all to stay at the same place while still visiting different destinations.
+A great combo… when you go from one city to another city.
 Because if you go to small islands, I think you’re missing out on too many great things.

 This is what I loved during my trip to New Caledonia that you will not experience if you go there on a big cruise: